Roundup® Lawsuit Update

 Roundup Lawsuit Updates FAQs

-How much are people getting from the Roundup settlement?
+How much to expect from Roundup settlement?

 Roundup settlement amounts may vary based on factors like the victim’s cancer diagnosis and amount of exposure to the glyphosate-containing weed killer.